About ICAN Australia

 Margaret Beavis is a general practitioner with a strong interest in public health.
 She teaches at Melbourne University and is currently president of the Medical Association for Prevention of War.

 Dimity has been involved in community and non-government organisations in Australia and overseas on disarmament, nuclear chain and social justice issues for over two decades.
 She was one of the founding members of ICAN.
 She is a PhD candidate at Swinburne University, with a BA in Politics and Public Policy (Hons).

 Daryl is a lecturer, curriculum consultant and textbook writer.
 He has many years experience teaching and designing curriculum for history and legal studies in government schools.
 He is currently Co-Vice President of the NSW Division of the United Nations Association of Australia and a member of the Academic Council of the United Nations.

-Tilman Ruff is an infectious diseases and public health physician at the University of Melbourne, international medical advisor for Australian Red Cross, and serves on ICAN’s International Steering Group.
-He is also Co-President of International Physicians for the Prevention of Nuclear War.
-He was one of the founding members of ICAN.
+Tilman Ruff is a public health and infectious diseases physician, associate professor at the University of Melbourne, international medical advisor for Australian Red Cross, Co-President of International Physicians for the Prevention of Nuclear War (Nobel Peace Prize 1985), and founding international and Australian chair of ICAN.

 Dave Sweeney has been active in the uranium mining and nuclear debate for over two decades through his work with the media, trade unions and environment groups on mining, resource and Indigenous issues.
 He is a national nuclear campaigner with the Australian Conservation Foundation.
 He was one of the founding members of ICAN.

 Tim Wright is Asia-Pacific director of ICAN.
 He is a member of the international staff team and has been involved in the campaign since 2006.
 He has degrees in law and arts from the University of Melbourne.